 Finally, in the interests of both transparency and continuity with GFI's reporting practices in previous years, the report presents a range of estimates of trade misinvoicing.
 Estimates at the lower end of each reported range reflect estimated trade gaps between developing countries and their advanced-country trade partners.
-Consistent with GFI's reporting in earlier years, the higher estimates are calculated by scaling up the low estimate for each developing county to account for misinvoicing between that country and other developing countries, assuming that each country's propensity for misinvoicing with its developing country partners is the same as for its trade with advanced countries (likely a conservative assumption).
+Consistent with GFI's reporting in earlier years, the higher estimates are calculated by scaling up the low estimate for each developing country to account for misinvoicing between that country and other developing countries, assuming that each country's propensity for misinvoicing with its developing country partners is the same as for its trade with advanced countries (likely a conservative assumption).
 At the individual country level, these higher, scaled-up estimates may be interpreted as an accurate estimate of that country's misinvoicing propensity in all of its trade.
 However, because these scaled-up estimates include trade gaps between developing countries, adding the misinvoicing estimates for any two developing countries may lead to overcounting in the total, with the likelihood of overcounting rising as the number of countries being aggregated increases.
-By the same token, the lower estimate deliberately excludes misinvoicing in trade between developing countries and, therefore, is likely to underestimate trade misinvoicing at the individual country level.
+By the same token, the lower estimate deliberately excludes misinvoicing at the individual country level.